Tatarotus/tlt/architecture/spec.md

 - board and card interactions remain optimistic
 - timer commands show immediate UI feedback
-- SSE updates reconcile active timer and dashboard refreshes
+- active timer state may be refreshed by polling, direct reads, or a small listener if added

 ### CLI

-- local state is explicit when not yet synced
+- CLI behavior remains close to current `tl`
-- offline and conflict states are surfaced in terminal output
+- no new sync UX is required in this phase

 ---